census-instrumentation/opencensus-specs/stats/HTTP.md

 | http_server_path   | URL path (not including query string)                               |
 | http_server_status | HTTP server status code returned, as an integer e.g. 200, 404, 500. |
 | http_server_host   | Value of the request Host header                                    |

+`http_server_method`, `http_server_path`, `http_server_host` are set when an incoming request
+starts and are available in the context for the entire incoming request processing.
+`http_server_status` is set when an incoming request finishes and is only available around the stats recorded at the end of request processing.

 ### Default views